totoriverce/trivy/docs/docs/scanner/misconfiguration/custom/index.md

 #### custom.provider

-The `provider` field references the [provider](https://github.com/aquasecurity/defsec/tree/master/pkg/providers) available in Trivy.
+The `provider` field references the [provider](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/providers) available in Trivy.
 This should be the same as the provider name in the `pkg/iac/providers` directory, e.g. `aws`.

 #### custom.service

-The `service` is the name of the service by the provider that the check targets.
-This should be the same as the service name in the `pkg/iac/providers` directory ([Link](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/providers)), e.g. `rds`.
+Services are defined within a provider.
+For instance, RDS is a service and AWS is a provider.
+This should be the same as the service name in one of the provider directories. ([Link](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/providers)), e.g. `aws/rds`.

 #### custom.input